-Various details about the structural and functional configuration and operation of preferred ambulatory medical devices and preferred communication devices are found in PCT Patent Application Serial No. To Be Determined, filed on January 22, 2001 (concurrently herewith), by Starkweather, et al., entitled "Ambulatory Medical Apparatus and Method Having Telemetry Modifiable Control Software", corresponding to Medical Research Group, Inc. Docket No. WOP-1075-A, is hereby incorporated herein by this reference as if set forth in full herein.
+U.S. patent application Ser.
+No. 09/768,045, , filed on Jan.
+22, 2001 (concurrently herewith), by Starkweather, et al., entitled "Ambulatory Medical Apparatus and Method Having Telemetry Modifiable Control Software", corresponding to Medical Research Group, Inc. is hereby incorporated herein by this reference as if set forth in full herein.
 This application provides teachings concerning an implantable medical device (e.g. infusion pump) and handheld communication device wherein the implantable device is capable of operating under control of different software programs, wherein a first program operates after resetting the implantable device and is not capable of allowing significant medical functionality but is capable of selected telemetry operations including telemetry operations that allow replacement software to be downloaded, and wherein a second program may be caused to take control of the device and enables medical functionality and selected telemetry operations but is incapable of receiving replacement software.
-It is also taught that a software image may be received in multiple messages where each message is provided with its own validation code and wherein a validation code for the whole image is provided and wherein each provided validation code must compared to a derived validation code prior to accepting the validity of the replacement software.
+It is also taught that a software image may be received in multiple messages where each message is provided with its own validation code and wherein a validation code for the whole image is provided and wherein each provided validation code must be compared to a derived validation code ${40}\,$ prior to accepting the validity of the replacement software.